CanOfSocks/holo-downloader/README.md

 ```

 ### Webhook
 This block is used to define webhooks for notifications.
 This currently only supports a single discord webhook.
+Most output from the application will be sent to the webhook; stdout is mostly empty at this time.
 ```
 [webhook]
 url = "https://discord.com/api/webhooks/xxxxxxxxxxxxxxxx/yyyyyyyyyyyyyyyyyyyy"